aayusharora/Aftershoot/Readme.md

 </p>

 ## Origin
 My uncle is a wedding photographer.
 Getting 200 best photos for the album out of 4000 photos after each wedding is 1-2 days frustrating process for him.
-With technology, filtering the same amount technically bad photos is feasible in lesser than 5 minutes.
+With technology, filtering the same amount of technically bad photos is feasible in lesser than 5 minutes.
 Like my uncle, there are 7 Billion photographers on the planet who can cut down 99% of their time with Aftershoot.
 We want to start with photographers but want to scale it to general audience so that they can get their best photos using Mobile camera.

 ## How do we envision this?